naincy/stackroute-github/README.md

 ## Installation

 To begin using this application, follow the following steps:
-* Clone the repo: `git clone https://github.com/naincy/startbootstrap-scrolling-nav.git`
+* Clone the repo: `git clone https://github.com/naincy/stackroute-github.git`

 ## Usage

-After cloning
+After cloning, go to the folder.
+Open terminal and run `npm install`.

-## About
+Once all packages are done need to run `gulp serve`.
+It will launch in your localhost.